Even593/Web_GroupProject/README.md

 - **Workout Sharing**: Selectively share workout records with other registered users
 - **Profile Page**: Display user information including username, gender, birthdate
 - **PDF Export Support** for weight tracking logs
+- **Mutual Friend System**: Add and remove friends with mutual following (like Strava)
+- **Private Messaging**: Send and receive private messages between friends
+- **Friends' Workout Feed (Circle)**: View all workout records from mutual friends, similar to a social feed
+- **Comments and Likes**: Comment on and like friends' workout records
 - **Backend Design** using modular Flask Blueprints, SQLAlchemy models, and utility wrappers for security

 The application uses: